-Whatever you decide to do, start building your itinerary from our exciting things to do in Orlando!
+Whatever you decide to do, start building your itinerary from our fun things to do in Orlando!

 The best way to get around is to rent a car and explore on your own!
 We recommend Rental Cars, which has the largest range of vehicles for the best value on the market.

-1) Have a Happily Ever After at Disney’s Magic Kingdom
+1) Have a Happily Ever After at Walt Disney World and the Magic Kingdom

-A trip to Orlando is not complete without visiting Disney World’s Magic Kingdom!
+An Orlando trip is not complete without visiting Disney World’s Magic Kingdom!

 It is by far the top thing to do in Orlando and year after year it is the most visited theme park in the world!

 There are six different themed lands to get lost in, all centered around the magnificent Cinderella’s castle.

 Try and find your favorite character in each area and don’t forget to stop at the most popular attractions in the park, like Splash Mountain and Thunder Mountain in Frontierland, Pirates of the Caribbean in Adventureland, Haunted Mansion in Liberty Square, Space Mountain in Tomorrowland and the famous It’s a Small World in Fantasyland.

 A visit to Walt Disney World is sure to bring joy and a happily ever after to everyone who enters.

 A short 1-hour drive East of Orlando is NASA’s primary launch center, the John F. Kennedy Space Center.